How To Create A Profitable Blog

 There is no hard and fast rules to your choice of domain .
 The conventional rule is to use a keyword in your domain.
 For instance, if you write about pets, your choice of domain name should probably include keyphrases such as “pets”, “dog” or “cat”.

 However, keep in mind that most good domain names has long been taken so a combination of two or more keywords is recommended here.
-When working on finding a new domain I use a great FREE tool called Instant Domain Search which will straight away tell you as you type each character if the domain is taken.
 I currently register all my domain names with GoDaddy which is a very popular service among most website owners.

 3. Hosting Your Website On The Internet